Snow Leopard review - clunky visual effects mar a director's swansong | reviews, news & interviews

 In the film, four guys from a local television station have been given a tip off about a snow leopard getting into a sheep pen and killing nine rams.
 To cover the story they head for Drigar, a remote Tibetan village in China’s Qinghai Province.

-On arrival, they interview the herdsman (single-named actor Jinpa), who is beside himself with rage and intends to kill the snow leopard, now held in a pen, unless he receives compensation to the tune of 10,000 yuan.
+On arrival, they interview the herdsman (single-named actor Jinpa), who is beside himself with rage and intends to kill the snow leopard, now imprisoned in the pen, unless he receives compensation to the tune of 10,000 yuan.
 The trouble is that, as an endangered species, snow leopards are protected.
 Killing them is illegal.

 The herdsman’s younger brother (Tseten Tashi, pictured centre with Jinpa on right) is a trainee lama nicknamed the Snow Leopard Monk because he obsessively photographs these beautiful and elusive animals.
 When he climbs into the pen to confront the captive leopard, a surreal black and white sequence ensues.
 A dramatic flashback shows the snow leopard running amok among the sheep.
 CGI and clever editing make the hunt remarkably convincing; as the terrorised sheep try desperately to escape slaughter, their panic is palpable.